 What Is Clubfoot?

-The causes of clubfoot are not known.
-However, risks of being born with the condition are higher if:
+but the risks of being born with it are higher if:

-- you are male
+- you’re male

 - your mother smoked during pregnancy

 - someone else in your family has clubfoot